Rob Refsnyder Player Props: Red Sox vs. Marlins

-Rob Refsnyder -- with a slugging percentage of .250 in his past 10 games (including no home runs) -- will be in action for the Boston Red Sox versus the Miami Marlins, with Braxton Garrett on the mound, on June 28 at 7:10 PM ET.
+On Thursday, Rob Refsnyder (.320 on-base percentage in past 10 games, 79 points below season-long percentage) and the Boston Red Sox play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 6:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the White Sox.
+In his most recent game, he had two hits (going 2-for-4) against the Marlins.

 Rob Refsnyder Game Info & Props vs. the Marlins